arnath/arnath.github.io/src/lib/assets/posts/nba-rest.md

 ---

-Last week, the NBA voted on and announced some updates to its [player resting policy](espn).
+Last week, the NBA voted on and announced some updates to its [player resting policy][espn].
 There's details in the link but at a high level, their goal is to increase player participation in the regular season, especially for stars and for nationally televised games.
 The general reaction from around the NBA world seems to be "this makes sense, stars should play".
 I'd like to make the argument that these policy changes are incredibly shortsighted.
-They will certainly lead to increased player injuries (which are already [higher than ever](inj)).
+They will certainly lead to increased player injuries (which are already [higher than ever][inj]).
 Why?
 Because nothing about the NBA's policy changes considers the incentives.

-[Incentives](inc) are one of the basic concepts in Economics (and one of the only ones I remember from college econ).
+[Incentives][inc] are one of the basic concepts in Economics (and one of the only ones I remember from college econ).
 They are, in my opinion, the most important thing driving negotiations like this one.
 As an example of this, consider the US Congress.
 We, the people, elect Congress members with the hope